Ching-Chen-Wang/EfficientNet-eLite/README.md

 # EfficientNet-eLite: Extremely Lightweight and Efficient CNN Models for Edge Devices by Network Candidate Search
 Pytorch implementation for paper [EfficientNet-eLite](https://arxiv.org/abs/2009.07409)

-EfficientNet-eLite: Extremely Lightweight and Efficient CNN Models for Edge Devices by Network Candidate Search

 We purpose a family of Extremely lightweight CNN models by EfficientNet to be effectively scaled down.
 The following image illustrates the performance of parameter usage and the top-1 accuracy on ImageNet dataset.
 More details can be found at paper [EfficientNet-eLite](https://arxiv.org/abs/2009.07409)

 ![image](parameter.png)